StatisticianLeboo/My-Youtube-Channel/Machine Learning/Supervised Learning/Naive Bayes/README.md

 ## 📐 Bayes' Theorem

+At the core of Naive Bayes lies **Bayes' Theorem**, which is used for calculating conditional probability.

+Conditional probability is a measure of the probability of an event occurring given that another event has (by assumption, presumption, assertion, or evidence) occurred.

-At the core of Naive Bayes lies **Bayes' Theorem**, which describes the probability of an event based on prior knowledge of conditions related to the event.
+Bayes' theorem describes the probability of an event based on prior knowledge of conditions related to the event.

 ### **Formula:**